top of page

 Is ketamine infusion therapy covered by insurance?

-The short answer to this question is: maybe!
-Some insurance plans will cover ketamine infusion therapy while others may not.
-Although Ketamine Center of Central Georgia is not currently in-network with any insurance providers, we can file an "out-of-network" benefits claim with your insurance company (after each infusion), and they may reimburse you directly after you have pre-paid for treatment.
-Reimbursement amounts will vary among insurance plans, and we are happy to perform a “benefit check” at your request.
-While your insurance may not cover the full amount of treatment, many of our patients have had success recouping a significant proportion of the cost.
+Unfortunately, despite the ever-growing body of medical/scientific evidence demonstrating ketamine’s efficacy and safety, ketamine treatment is still typically not covered by insurance (but hopefully this will change in the future).
+However, although Ketamine Center of Central Georgia is not currently in-network with any insurance providers, we can help you to file an “out-of-network” benefits claim with your insurance company (after each infusion), and they may reimburse you directly after you have pre-paid for treatment.
+Reimbursement amounts vary among insurance plans, and we are happy to perform a “benefit check” at your request.
+While your insurance may not cover the full amount of treatment, many of our patients have had success recouping a some proportion of the cost.

 How does pre-payment work?